 - Students are required by the Graduate School to have a cumulative grade point average of 3.0 in all 7000-level and above Graduate School course work to be eligible to graduate with a masters in HDFS.
 Grades for law courses applied as electives toward the HDFS degree must be at least “C” or better, but will not count in the graduate grade point average calculation.
 Numerical law grades are converted to letter grades by the course professor.

-- The Department of Human Development & Family Studies and the School of Law reserve the right to limit participation in the program, including dismissal.
+- The Department of Human Development and Family Science and the School of Law reserve the right to limit participation in the program, including dismissal.
 Those interested in pursuing the Dual Degree Program are encouraged to discuss this possibility with advisors in both units and to submit applications for admission, at the earliest possible time.

 - The listing of courses does not constitute a binding commitment that the courses will be offered during the student’s course of study or that the graduation requirements will remain unchanged.